awkj/stockman/README.md

 # Stockman

+## Introduction

-A Applicaiont for display stock and  encryption coin  on mac menubar
+A Applicaion for display stock and encryption coin on mac menubar

+## Feature
 - [x]  status Bar
 - [x]  click jump to xuqiu
 - [x]  hidden scrobal on stock list